SmallConfusion/chip8emu/README.md

 This is a chip 8 emulator, it does not support schip or any chip extensions.

+Press space to open or close the menus.

 ## Building

 Cmake will handle downloading the dependencies, because of that, configuration